Ieshitva/ieshitva.github.io/_posts/2019-10-24-A-Collection-Of-Favourite-Quotes.markdown

 categories: jekyll update
 ---

-<p>An ever updating, exhaustive list of my favourite quotes over the years with my personal take to them.</p>
+<pre><p>An ever updating, exhaustive list of my favourite quotes over the years with my personal take to them.</p>